MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/safeguarding-your-data.md

 We continuously monitor our datacenters to keep them healthy and secure.
 This starts with inventory.
 An inventory agent scans each subnet looking for neighbors.
 For each machine, we perform a state capture.

 After we have an inventory, we can monitor and remediate the health of machines.
-The security patch train applies patches, updates anti-virus signatures, and makes sure we have a known proper configuration saved.
+The security patch train applies patches, updates anti-virus signatures, and makes sure we have a known good configuration saved.
 We have role-specific logic that ensures we only patch or rotate out a certain percentage of machines at a time.

 We have an automated workflow to identify machines that don't meet policies and queue them for replacement.